 For students who are interested (with parent/guardian consent), the Chaplain may sensitively provide positive spiritual support such as prayer, reflection and a safe space to explore life’s deep questions.

 School can be a complex social environment.
 The Chaplain facilitates positive lunchtime groups to help students to build great social connections.
-These groups include activities such as: board games, team activities, music and food.
+These groups include activities such as: board games, team activities, connect groups, music and food.

 With the help of volunteers from the community, the Chaplain facilitates free hot pancake breakfasts each Friday morning before school.
 Students look forward to getting their freshly cooked pancake with maple syrup in a relaxed, friendly environment.